The Division of Sleep and Circadian Disorders - Basic Research

 The Division of Sleep and Circadian Disorders has one of the premier research programs in the world that is focused on sleep and circadian rhythm research.
 The research conducted by division faculty addresses the entire breadth of this field, from studies of basic physiology, pharmacology, and neurobiology, to clinical studies, including studies of normal physiological processes during and influenced by sleep, pathophysiology of sleep disorders, treatments for sleep disorders, the impact of sleep on health, to field studies of the effects of sleep loss in various populations and occupations, and epidemiologic studies of sleep and its disorders.
-Division of Sleep and Circadian Biology faculty has over 145 funded, active research grants with extensive funding from several funding agencies including the National Institutes of Health and National Aeronautics and Space Administration.
+Division of Sleep and Circadian Disorders faculty have over 145 funded, active research grants with extensive funding from several funding agencies including the National Institutes of Health and National Aeronautics and Space Administration.

 The following are the active research groups, core laboratory services and their respective directors within the division: Analytic and Modeling Unit (Elizabeth B. Klerman, M.D., Ph.D.); Chronobiology Service Core (Jeanne F. Duffy, M.B.A., Ph.D.); Circadian Physiology Program (Steven W. Lockley, Ph.D.); Medical Chronobiology Program (Frank A. J. L. Scheer, Ph.D.); Sleep and Breathing Research Group (D. Andrew Wellman, M.D., Ph.D.); Sleep and Patient Safety Program (Christopher P. Landrigan, M.D., M.P.H.); Sleep Medicine Epidemiology (Susan Redline, M.D., M.P.H.); and the Sleep Core (Daniel Aeschbach, Ph.D.).